 Virginia Department of Health encourages departing employees to fill out a legacy packet designed to identify role-specific processes, systems, and other required information.
 They also encourage their RWHAP Part B sub-recipients to use a similar tool or adapt this one to assist with succession planning.
-This resource can be located on NASTAD's OnTAP in the Resources page under Succession Planning.
+This resource can be located in NASTAD's HCORe in the General RWHAP Part B & ADAP Resources tab under Succession Planning .